ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

   - halosteric_multipane:
     - The full Halosteric sea level figure.

-THe following directories contain figures related to the Ocean Heat Content calculation:
+The following directories contain figures related to the Ocean Heat Content calculation:
   - detrending_ts:
       - time series figure showing the global volume weighted mean (or total) temperature, salinity or OHC for the historical and piControl.
   - ohc_summary: